luciacalzadog/bye-bioinfo/README.md

 The window should pop up.

 ## What to do with it
 The game window opens to an introductory window where the grade level can be chosen.
+This determines which sequences are used, and how fast they appear (tuning the difficulty).

+After clicking on a grade level, the